lucrnz/mypli/README.md

-## api.lucdev.net
+## mypli
-🚀  API for managing my personal website/services
+🚀  API for automatic remote deployment

 ## Infraestructure
-Check the [External api](./External) for the code that goes directly to the WWW and it is contained within Docker.
+Check the [main service](./mypli-main/) for the code that goes directly to the web and it is contained within Docker.

-Check the [Internal api](./Internal/) for the code that runs directly on my VPS and only listens to the "External api" requests.
+Check the [internal service](./mypli-internal/) for the code that runs directly on the server and has more privileges.

+Both services need to be running for the program to work correctly.

 ## Personal usage